jefferyhe/fastsearch/README.md

 1. Read the hashmap into memory, loop the hashmap by check to which name range the input “name” belongs , if find, we can easily get the target file by its hash function.

-2. Open the target file in RandomAcessFile and then perform a binary search by using seek() function.
-Which doesn’t read the whole file into the memory.
+2. Open the target file in RandomAcessFile and then perform a binary search by using seek() function,  which doesn’t need to read the whole file into memory.
 Shortly, we can get the phone number associated to the input name.